ankana2113/Email-Validator/README.md

 # EMAIL VALIDATOR
-This repository contains the code for an application that validates email addresses from an uploaded Excel file and sorts them into two separate downloadable Excel files: valid emails and disposable emails.
+This repository contains the code for a GUI that validates email addresses from an uploaded Excel file and sorts them into two separate downloadable Excel files: 'ValidEmails.xlsx' and 'DisposableEmails.xlsx'.

 # Features
 1. Validates email addresses against common email formatting rules.